White House seeks advice of ‘torture memos’ author on powers | WTOP

 “When somebody is the President of the United States, the authority is total,” he declared in April.

-Trump, in his interview with Fox, seemed eager to flex the new powers he claimed the DACA decision had granted — though it remains unclear whether he will follow through.
+Trump, in his Fox interview, seemed eager to flex the new powers he claimed the DACA decision had granted — though it remains unclear whether he’ll follow through.

 “We’re signing a health care plan within two weeks, a full and complete health care plan that the Supreme Court decision on DACA gave me the right to do,” he asserted.
 “The Supreme Court gave the president of the United States powers that nobody thought the president had, by approving, by doing what they did.”